NGOs Urge the US to Include $20B for COVID-19 Global Response in Next Emergency Funding Bill

 The funding would provide economic relief, humanitarian assistance, health resources, and more.

-As the COVID-19 coronavirus pandemic continues to spread across the US and around the world, non-governmental organizations (NGOs) are calling on US policymakers to include $12 billion in the next COVID emergency funding bill.
+As the COVID-19 coronavirus pandemic continues to spread across the US and around the world — and talks for the next stimulus package have stalled in Congress — non-governmental organizations (NGOs) are calling on US policymakers to include $20 billion in the next COVID-19 emergency funding bill.

-However, the House of Representatives released its latest COVID-19 emergency funding proposal on Tuesday, which did not include any funding for the global response.
+However, when the House of Representatives released its COVID-19 emergency funding proposal on May 12, it did not include any funding for the global response.

 "With the humanitarian crisis expanding to weak and fragile countries without the infrastructure to fight the deadly disease, it’s no surprise that there is growing bipartisan consensus among policymakers and voters for America to step up," she added.
 "The only way to fight a global pandemic is to confront it here at home and around the world in order to prevent a devastating rebound to our shores."

-As negotiations on the emergency funding begin, Schrayer again urged lawmakers "to include urgent and robust funding for the international response to COVID-19."
+As negotiations on the emergency funding continued, Schrayer again urged lawmakers "to include urgent and robust funding for the international response to COVID-19."

 The US must make a serious commitment to providing additional resources to confront COVID-19 across the globe and invest in countries with weak health systems, the coalitions' members argue.
 Helping vulnerable countries respond to the pandemic will help secure individual health systems and strengthen global health security, too.